-In a recent Malcolm Gladwell podcast he talks about an idea that is applied in sports – probably made famous by the movie Moneyball, starring Brad Pitt.
+In a recent podcast, Malcolm Gladwell talks about an idea that is applied in sports – probably made famous by the movie Moneyball, starring Brad Pitt.

 Other sports (not many) take a weak-link approach.
 That is, they focus their efforts on improving or working on their weak links.
 In his podcast, Gladwell makes the case that if sports teams, as a general rule, focused on their weak links, they’d be far more successful (win more) and save a heck of a lot of money.